SogangChip/Implementation-of-SNN-Based-PID-Controller-on-PYNQ-Z2/README.md

 Thank you and praise all the team members Haneum-Kim, Hyosong-Shin, and Yena-Lee who have been with me over the past period.
 Please share the open source code, but indicate the source so that our hard work is recorded.

+If you want to download this project, copy this script in your Vivado Tcl Console.

+cd [download path]
+source project_script.tcl

 ![Report Cover](Block_diagram.png)
 [![Report Cover](Ball_balancing.png)](https://scan.page/p/x1SO5F)